The Voices of the Punan Batu

 The Borneo rainforest acts as a major carbon sink, absorbing carbon dioxide from the atmosphere.
 Deforestation and forest degradation release stored carbon, contributing to global climate change.
 The combination of deforestation and climate change has made Borneo more prone to forest fires, particularly due to the common practice of "slash-and-burn" clearing, which can spread uncontrollably, creating widespread haze pollution.

 This systematic degradation not only threatens their cultural heritage, but also the delicate ecological balance of the region.
-The Punan Bahu’s intimate connection with nature is being severed by forces beyond their control, leaving them to navigate a world that increasingly values exploitation over conservation.
+The Punan Baht’s intimate connection with nature is being severed by forces beyond their control, leaving them to navigate a world that increasingly values exploitation over conservation.

 Hunting for animals has become increasingly challenging, primarily due to the invasion of oil palm plantations and the spread of secondary crops into the forest.
 Moreover, the vanishing of regular fruiting season in the forest has made the collection of honey scarce and difficult.